zengyf131/rt_wgpu/README.md

 # WebGPU Ray Tracing Renderer

 This is a Ray Tracing Renderer written in Rust and WGSL (WebGPU Shading Language).
-It is derived from the [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracing.github.io) series, extended with more functionalities such as Wavefront Path Tracing.
 It serves as a course project of Advance Computer Graphics (COMP 5411) of HKUST.

+It is derived from and heavily inspired by the [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracing.github.io) series, which is a great tutorial for building an offline CPU-based Path Tracing renderer from scratch.
+This renderer reimplements it with WebGPU and extends it with more functionalities such as Wavefront Path Tracing and multiple importance sampling.

 An online demo is available [here](https://yunfan.zone/rt_wgpu).
 A technical report is included [here](report.pdf).